todogroup/todogroup.org/content/en/blog/steering-committee-2023.md

 ## 💚　Farewell to Outgoing Steering Committee Members

-Last but not least, the TODO Group would like to extend a big ‘thanks’ to the outgoing Steering Committee members that served in 2022: Dawn Foster, Stephen Jacobs and Stephen August.
-Thanks to their guidance and expertise in OSPOs, they have made outstanding contributions to the project’s governance and the community.
+Last but not least, the TODO Group would like to extend a big ‘thanks’ to the outgoing Steering Committee members that served in 2022:

+* Dawn Foster
+* Stephen Jacobs
+* Stephen August

+Thanks to their guidance and expertise in open source and OSPOs, they have made outstanding contributions to the project’s governance and the community.